samolego/SimpleVillagers/README.md

 * `simplevillagers.reroll_buttons` - whether to enable reroll buttons
 * `simplevillagers.villager_item.pickup` - whether to allow picking up the villager
 * `simplevillagers.villager_item.spawn` - whether to allow spawning the villager from the item

+## Why so big jar file?
+SimpleVillagers wouldn't have been possible without the help of the following libraries:
+* SGUI